logicalclocks/logicalclocks.github.io/docs/index.md

 - Check out all our latest [product releases](https://github.com/logicalclocks/hopsworks/releases)

 ## Contribute
-We are building the most complete and modular ML platform available in the market and we count on your support to continuously improve Hopsworks.
+We are building the most complete and modular ML platform available in the market, and we count on your support to continuously improve Hopsworks.
 Feel free to [give us suggestions](https://github.com/logicalclocks/hopsworks), [report bugs](https://github.com/logicalclocks/hopsworks/issues) and [add features to our library](https://github.com/logicalclocks/feature-store-api) anytime.

 ## Open-Source
 Hopsworks is available under the AGPL-V3 license.
 In plain English this means that you are free to use Hopsworks and even build paid services on it, but if you modify the source code, you should also release back your changes and any systems built around it as AGPL-V3.